Man killed during construction of new water treatment facility in Wichita identified by official

 King then pushes the City Council to “read more about it in the media.”

-The elected official for district four, Jeff Blubaugh, congratulated King on the safety record during the construction of the water treatment facility.
+The elected official for district five, Bryan Frye, congratulated King on the safety record during the construction of the water treatment facility.

 “I’m going to need a better port for more details when it comes to the details of Manny Esparza.
 I’m not patting people on the back,” Whipple said.
 “This thing has been less than two years, and someone’s now deceased and the idea that we can go to the media to get details, I’m hoping there’s someone here who can jump more into, into what’s going on and making sure that it doesn’t happen again.”